Dharmaguptaka Vinaya

 Saṅghakamma

 ‘Venerable sisters, may the sangha listen.
-This Kālī bhikkhunī delights in quarreling, holds on to a dispute without remembering correctly, and later angrily says: “The sangha has desires, anger, fear, and delusion.”
-If the right time has come for the sangha, may the sangha approve to now criticize Kālī bhikkhunī to give up this matter: “Venerable sister, don’t delight in quarreling, hold on to a dispute without remembering correctly, and later angrily say: ‘The sangha has desires, anger, fear, and delusion.’
-The sangha doesn’t have desires, anger, fear, and delusion.
-Younger sister, you yourself have desires, anger, fear, and delusion.”
+This Kālī bhikkhunī delights in quarreling, holds on to a dispute without remembering correctly, and later angrily says: “The sangha has desire, anger, fear, and delusion.”
+If the right time has come for the sangha, may the sangha approve to now criticize Kālī bhikkhunī to give up this matter: “Venerable sister, don’t delight in quarreling, hold on to a dispute without remembering correctly, and later angrily say: ‘The sangha has desire, anger, fear, and delusion.’
+The sangha doesn’t have desire, anger, fear, and delusion.
+Younger sister, you yourself have desire, anger, fear, and delusion.”
 This is the motion.’

 Origin Story (continued)